OHIF/Viewers/platform/docs/docs/configuration/configurationFiles.md

   to uncompressed ones.
 Smaller files transmit faster over the network, leading to quicker load times for the end-user.
 By accepting any syntax, the client can take advantage of compression when available.

+However, if you would like to get compressed data in a specific transfer syntax, you can modify the `acceptHeader` configuration or
+`requestTransferSyntaxUID` configuration.

 ## Environment Variables